squaredproject/Entwined/chromatik/README.md

 This folder contains bootstrapping to build the Entwined content as a library for LX's new Chromatik runtime.
 The Entwined content is simply built into a JAR container file which is loaded dynamically by Chromatik, without needing to rebuild and link the entire LX project.

-## Running Chromatik

-To run Chromatik, ensure that you have Java 17 Temurin installed, available at https://adoptium.net/

-The `run.sh` script will start Chromatik.
-Make sure to do this once before building Entwined, so that Chromatik can create its content folders on disk.

 ## Building and Installing Entwined

+Ensure that you have Java 17 Temurin installed, available at https://adoptium.net/

 The `install.sh` script runs all the necessary commands to build the Entwined library and install it to the Chromatik content library.